Madu-J/gamebox/README.md

 ![Gamebox App rules]()

 - The quiz are 10 questions that display one after the other when user chooses answer.
 - Once the user types in an answer, its irreversible.
 If player is correct it will display "Weldone!
-The answer is correct!" and if the answer is incorrect, it will display "Wrong Answer" and print the correct answer and this contines till the last question is answered.
+The answer is correct!" and if the answer is incorrect, it will print "Wrong Answer".
+At the end of the game result will be displayed and user can see both prefered answers and correct answers.

 ![Correct]()